rutall-co/clearpath_university-campus/README.md

  roslaunch unicampus unicampus.launch
  ```
 - **Purpose:** Initializes the Gazebo simulation with the Jackal robot within the custom Unicampus environment.
 #### 2. Launch the Gmapping for SLAM (Simultaneous Localization and Mapping)
 - **Command:**
  ```
  roslaunch jackal_navigation gmapping_demo.launch
  ```
 - **Purpose:** Gmapping provides SLAM capabilities, crucial for autonomous mapping.
-It processes the robot's laser scans and odometry to construct a 2D map of the environment.
+It processes the robot's laser scans and odometry to construct a 2D map of the environment.SLAM (Simultaneous Localization and Mapping) in gmapping is a technique where a robot builds a map of its environment while simultaneously determining its own position within that map, allowing it to navigate in unknown spaces.
 #### 3. Visualize in RViz
 - **Command:**
  ```